Everything You Need To Know About Scaling Roy’s Peak

 A little planning can turn a difficult climb into an exciting challenge.

-If you’ve seen snaps happy folk perched high in the mountains at Roy’s Peak, you can bet they worked hard to get there.
+If you’ve seen snaps of happy folk perched high in the mountains at Roy’s Peak, you can bet they worked hard to get there.

 Hiking Roy’s Peak is not for the faint-hearted.
-It’s a steep and gruelling five-hour round-trip.
+It’s a steep five-hour round-trip.
 Minimum.
 Don’t let that put you off, though.
 With a little planning, this hike can turn a difficult climb into an exciting challenge.
 And the view from the top is so worth it.

 Here are the ways to prep for this trek to make it a joy.